TomerElal/Introduction-to-Data-Science-Final-Project/README.md

 ## Evaluation of Post Virality

-To assess the virality of posts, we employed 3 different methods:
+To assess the virality of posts, we employed the following methods:

-1. **Engagement Rating:** This function calculates the post rating based on engagement metrics (reactions, comments, and shares) relative to the user's.
+**Engagement Rating:** This function calculates the post rating based on engagement metrics (reactions, comments, and shares) relative to the user's.
 It applies different weights to each feature:
    ```python
    def engagement_rating(row):